nicolas2192/DataTau/README.md

 ## :snake: Running the script

 Run it by typing `python datatau.py` on your terminal.
-If settings were set up correctly, all recepients should receive and email shortly after hitting enter.
+If all settings were set up correctly, recepients should be receiving an email shortly after hitting enter.

 ### :file_folder: Folder structure
 ```